zincware/MDSuite/README.md

 MDSuite is a software designed specifically for the molecular dynamics community to enable fast, reliable, and simple calculations from simulation data.

+If you want to start learning about the code, you can check out the docs [here](https://mdsuite.readthedocs.io/en/latest/).

 **NOTE:** This README is designed for the release.
 Anything PyPi related is not yet functioning as the code is in development.